wpl123/qrcode_fa_app3/README.md

 - Additional data updates both the sqflite local database and the remote server via an API

-Server Connect Mode could be used for Inventory cycle counts, move stock from bin A to bin B, scan in to venue, asset mainetnenace schedule
+Server Connect Mode could be used for Inventory cycle counts, move stock from bin A to bin B, scan in to venue, asset mainetnenace schedule etc

 ToDo: Move API backend from Laravel to Flask